 When you’re monetizing your API.
 With numerous payment tiers to consider and the need to track request quotas and bill consumers accordingly, you need a centralized deckhouse to distribute APIs.
 It's the same when designing your docs and providing exceptional customer experience.

-Found yourself in this list?
+Found yourself on this list?
 Then read on.
-Because to achieve these goals, you need a set of tools that exist under the umbrella of an API management platform.
+To achieve these goals, you need a set of tools that exist under the umbrella of an API management platform.

 API management platforms

-Tools like IBM API Connect, Microsoft Azure API Management, or Axway Amplify help organizations manage their growing number of integrations and share them within internal teams and with outside users, all without compromising performance and security.
-They are needed when a company adopts a lot of APIs in a short period of time or for organizations that want to share and monetize their APIs.
+Tools like IBM API Connect, Microsoft Azure API Management, or Axway Amplify help organizations manage their growing number of integrations and share them within internal teams and with outside users without compromising performance and security.
+They are needed when a company adopts a large number of APIs in a short period of time or for organizations that want to share and monetize their APIs.

 The architecture of an API management platform